FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 {% include _image.html src="/assets/img/blogs/dot-net-command-line-client/user-in-registration.png" alt="The user in FusionAuth after they have been created" class="img-fluid" figure=false %}

 If you want to build an executable to distribute to any user or server with the .NET Core runtime available, run `dotnet build` and you'll see an executable at `bin/Debug/netcoreapp3.1/usermanager.exe`.
+You can also look at the various [deployment options](https://docs.microsoft.com/en-us/dotnet/core/deploying/).

 ## Conclusion